 If it is difficult to find local honey, then do the following …

-– Search for a brand which has direct access to the source of honey
+– Search for a brand that has direct access to the source of honey.

-and can provide you varieties of honey.
+and can provide you with varieties of honey.
 It is always wise to demand varieties because synthetic or adulterated brands cannot offer you varieties of honey.
-This answers the question of how to make sure that honey is pure?.
+This answers the questions of how to make sure that honey is pure? and how to test pure honey?

 – “Don’t fall prey to ultra-clear shiny honey”.